magepages/mpdocs/docs/mass-product-actions/index.md

   ![Imgur](https://i.imgur.com/DTYWz7E.png)

 - After selecting the order, Admin click **Action** and select **Update Cross-sell Products**.
-The system will display popup for admin to perform the action
+The system will display a popup for admin to perform the action

 ![Imgur](https://i.imgur.com/lifi5Ho.png)